mohamedhayibor/Rx-CycleJS-reviewNotes/README.md

 - sink: output (write) effects

 > Lucky for us, Observables makes it really easy for us to the the clicks with: Rx.Observable.fromEvent(document, 'click')
-> Let's give it a shot, by making a mokup app that reset itself to 0 everysingle time we click on the DOM.
+> Let's give it a shot, by making a mokup counter app that reset itself to 0 everytime we click on the DOM.

 ```Javascript
 function main(DOMSource) {